 Step 6: Fertilising

-Potted vegies can be fed the same way as vegies in garden beds.
+Potted veggies can be fed the same way as veggies in garden beds.
 All good potting mixes will contain a starter fertiliser but for good vegie growth, you will need to apply more fertiliser through the growing period.
-Apply Searles Kickalong Organic Plant Food (Vegetable & Herb) to the soil after seedlings have established and hardened off.
+Apply Searles Garden & Vegetable Food to the soil after seedlings have established and hardened off.
 You can also apply liquid plant foods while you are watering the pots.
-Use organic plant foods such as SeaMax Fish & Kelp, a mixture of both fish and seaweed fertilisers.
+Use organic plant foods such as SeaMax Organic Fertiliser liquid, a mixture of fish and seaweed fertilisers.
 Apply this over the plants’ foliage and the soil to drench the roots.
-For best results repeat every 1–2 weeks to grow vegetables with the absolute minimum of pest problems.
+For best results, repeat every 1–2 weeks to grow vegetables with the absolute minimum of pest problems.